pkalivas/radiate/docs/source/alterers.md

 - **Example**: Good for problems where you want to maintain diversity while exploring the space
 - **Compatible with**: `FloatGene`

 The `SimulatedBinaryCrossover` is a crossover operator designed for `FloatGene`s.
 It simulates binary crossover by creating offspring that are a linear combination of the parents, controlled by a contiguity factor.
+Effectively, it allows for a smooth transition between parent values while maintaining the overall structure of the `genes` by smampling from a uniform distribution between the two parents.

 === ":fontawesome-brands-python: Python"